Printed Circuit Board Manufacturing Process Flow

 2. Inner layer dry film lamination

 A dry photoresist film is applied onto the board by automatically hot processing.
-This step occurs in a dust-free room with yellow light because the photoresist film is very sensitive to UV light.
+This step in PCB proces flow occurs in a dust-free room with yellow light because the photoresist film is very sensitive to UV light.

 Next, perfectly align the circuit printed film with the board, and then send the board to the printer using UV lamps to harden the photosensitive film according to the circuit printed film.
 After this step, the circuit is transferred to the dry photoresist film.
 It is worth noting that the circuit parts are not exposed, but the area without circuits is exposed to UV light, thereby remaining soft.

-During the development phase, the alkaline solution is used to wash out left unhardened photoresists.
+During the development phase in PCB flow, the alkaline solution is used to wash out left unhardened photoresists.
 After that, the inner layer image is printed by blue resist, which will resist the chemical solution at the etching stage.

 The etching is a key stage of layer imaging, using an acid solution to remove unwanted copper and outline the pattern.
 After etching, the board is cleaned to wash out the excess chemical solution.